 24. Ornette Coleman

-Born in 1930 in Fort Worth, Texas, Ornette Coleman was a jazz saxophone player whose main contribution to jazz was developing the genre of free jazz.
+Born in 1930, Ornette Coleman was a jazz saxophone player whose main contribution to jazz was developing the genre of free jazz.
+Besides saxophone, the Texan musician also played the violin and trumpet and was skilled at composition too.

 25. Art Blakey